webdevelopers-eu/javascript-dna/README.md

 ## Motivation

 Q: Why another AMD solution?
 We have Dojo Toolkit, RequireJS, and ScriptManJS...
 > A: There was a need for __clean__ and __intuitive__ loader.
 What every programer needs is a system that you can tell it that "I need classes `Class1` and `Class2` for my code to work."
 System will somehow make that happen and then execute your dependent code.
 This is what everybody wants.
-And this is what most fameworks don't get.
+And this is what most f(r)ameworks don't get.
 >
 > And all force programmers to alter their precious code just to allow loading framework to work.
 That I consider as evil in most cases.
 Do you need to include `define()` at the end of your PHP class definition file?
 No!
 Why should you in Javascript?
 >